7coil/dmail/server/markdown/privacy.md

 Registration reference: ZA273490

+### Cookies

+Cookies are only used within our site to store your choice of language.
+By selecting a language on the DiscordMail website, you agree for DiscordMail to store a cookie to allow this functionality to work.

 #### Subject Access Request

 You have the right to obtain a copy of information held about you.
 In order to do so, you will need to undergo a Subject Access Request.
-Please send a Discord Direct Message to `7coil#3175` requesting a SAR of your information, or to the address listed on the ICO website.
+Please send a Discord Direct Message to admin@moustacheminer.com requesting a Subject Access Request of your information, or via mail to the address listed on the ICO website.

-##### If you wish to obtain a paper copy, please include:

-- Full Name
-- Address
-- Discord Tag
-- Discord ID
-- "Please mail me a paper copy"

-This paper service will cost £10 (GBP).

-##### If you wish to obtain a digital copy, please include:

-- E-Mail address
-- "Please E-Mail me a copy"

-This digital service will cost £2 (GBP).

-You may also include specifics for specific information held about you.
-A response will be sent within 40 days, under the Data Protection Act 1998.

-For more information about a Subject Access Request, please view the ICO website.
+You may terminate your DiscordMail account at any time and for any reason, by visiting https://discordmail.com/mail/terminate.
+On termination of your Discord account, your DiscordMail account will also be terminated in accordance to the Discord API Terms of Service and the Data Protection Act.

 ### Links